 What is a concussion?

 A concussion is a traumatic brain injury defined as a complex process affecting the brain caused by external mechanical forces.
 A concussion is caused by force transmitted to the head or body, which causes movement of brain tissue within the skull.
+The high-speed movement of the brain tissue inside and against the skull causes concussion and is not always caused by a direct impact to the head.

 Causes of a concussion: